Kruna55/Kruna55/README.md

 System Administration: Managing user accounts, backup and recovery of data, monitoring system performance.

-Databases: Currently, I have no experience with SQL, but I am open to learning.

 💡 Projects:

 Developed projects using Arduino Uno for sensor systems and automation.